TileDB-Inc/github-actions/upload-notebooks/README.md

 # Upload notebooks to TileDB Cloud

 Insert this action into your GitHub Actions workflow to upload your notebooks to your TileDB Cloud account.
-Generate a TileDB Cloud API token and save it as a GitHub repository secret, eg `TILEDB_CLOUD_TOKEN`
+Generate a TileDB Cloud API token (scope:
+`array:admin`) and save it as a GitHub repository secret, eg `TILEDB_CLOUD_TOKEN`

 Minimal example: